ludwig-ai/ludwig-docs/docs/user_guide/command_line_interface.md

 Preprocess data and saves it into HDF5 and JSON format.
 The preprocessed files can be then used for performing training, prediction and evaluation.
-The advantage is that, being the data already preprocessed, if multiple models have to be trained on the same data, the preprocessed files act as a cache to avoid performing preprocessing multiple times.
+The advantage is that with the data having already been preprocessed, if multiple models have to be trained on the same data, the preprocessed files act as a cache to avoid performing preprocessing multiple times.

 ```
 ludwig preprocess [options]